How can I customize certain cells in my report using conditional formatting?

 Multiple conditional formats: When adding multiple formats to a column, the order of those formats affects how the cells display.
 Once a value in the output column matches a conditional format, that value is not evaluated against any other conditional formats that you have configured.
 As a result, your most stringent criteria should be listed first.

 For example, in an answer report, you can flag the answer score column in red if the score is less than 10 and flag the score as blue if it is less than 50.
 In this case, you would set up two conditional formats on the answer score column in your report:

 - IF Score < 10, then show red, and

 - IF Score < 50, then show blue

 In this case, order the conditional formats so that the first criteria to evaluate is if the score is less than 10.
 That way, if a cell is less than 10, it shows in red and does not get compared to the other conditional format that you configured.

-For additional information, refer to the Edit conditional format options section in online documentation for the version your site is currently running.
+For additional information, refer to the Edit conditional format options section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.